 - a.
-A minimum of 45 Affordable dwellings will be provided (see paragraph 5.37 for definition).
+Approximately 45 Affordable dwellings will be provided (see paragraph 5.37 for definition).
 Such dwellings should remain affordable and available in perpetuity. - b.
-Dwelling type to be a mix of houses and bungalows, comprised predominantly of 2-3 bedroomed dwellings.
+Dwelling types should be a mix of houses (including bungalows), comprised predominantly of 2-3 bedroomed dwellings.